Hacktinium/Hacktinium/README.md

 - 👋 Hi, I’m @Hacktinium

-- 👀 I’m interested in learning to code!
-I want to switch careers and become a software dev.
-I currently work in mechanical engineering.

-- 🌱 I’m about to embark on a bootcamp with the School of Code!
+- 👀 I’m learning to become a full-stack web developer with the help of School of Code!

 - 💞️ I’m looking to collaborate with other newbie/intermediate programmers.